What are the symptoms and pain associated with the tensor fasciae latae muscle and iliotibial band?

-Self Massage Treatment For Tensor Fasciae Latae Muscle and Iliotibial Band Injuries
+Self Treatment For Tensor Fasciae Latae Muscle and Iliotibial Band Pain

 If you have unresolved pain I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have deep aching hip pain the extends down the side of the thigh you may want to learn about the trigger points in the TFL muscle as well as other thigh and hip muscles to help you resolve your pain.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.